Vascular injuries in the extremities in battle casualties | Canada Hyperbarics Skip to main content

 What They Found

 The study involved 51 soldiers who sustained 54 arterial and 28 venous injuries, with surgical repairs including vein grafts for 30 arterial injuries.
-Notably, hyperbaric oxygen treatment was applied in 7 cases where arterial repair failed to reverse ischemia, successfully preventing major amputations.
+Notably, hyperbaric oxygen treatment was applied in 7 cases where arterial repair failed to reverse ischaemia, successfully preventing major amputations.

 What This Means for Canadian Patients

-This research suggests that hyperbaric oxygen therapy could be a crucial adjunctive treatment for Canadian patients facing severe limb ischemia following vascular injuries.
+This research suggests that hyperbaric oxygen therapy could be a crucial adjunctive treatment for Canadian patients facing severe limb ischaemia following vascular injuries.
 It offers a potential pathway to prevent major amputations when initial surgical interventions are not fully effective.

 Canadian Relevance